Halifax Explosion in popular culture: Television

 Keith Ross Leckie scripted a miniseries entitled Shattered City: The Halifax Explosion (2003), which has no relationship to the book of the same title by Janet Kitz.
 The miniseries follows soldier Charlie Collins through a romantic affair and his recovery from posttraumatic stress disorder.
 The film was panned by critics and criticized by historians for distortions and inaccuracies, including the representation of German spies in the city.

 The Heritage Minute episode on the Halifax Explosion tied for the most popular in a 2012 Ipsos Reid poll.
 The event was also featured in an episode of Ghostly Encounters.

 Music

-The Longest Johns (sea shanty band) has a song titled "Fire & Flame" (on their album "Cures What Ails Ya", published in 2020) that talks about the event.
+The English folk group The Longest Johns wrote a song titled "Fire & Flame" (from their 2020 album Cures What Ails Ya) that talks about the event.